quicwg/base-drafts/draft-ietf-quic-http.md

 : A brief description of the error code semantics.

 The entries in {{iana-error-table}} are registered by this document.
-These Error codes were selected from the range that operates on a Specification Required policy to avoid collisions with HTTP/2 error codes.
+These error codes were selected from the range that operates on a Specification Required policy to avoid collisions with HTTP/2 error codes.

 | --------------------------------- | ---------- | ---------------------------------------- | ---------------------- |